-- At this time, we cannot have a choir.
-However, we will have musicians, including a cantor, at each Mass to lead music.
+- Please be mindful of all choir, musicians, support staff, and clergy.
 Please use social distancing when you see these great people.
 They have been with everyone since day one, providing enhancement to our liturgies.

 HOW OUR LITURGY HAS CHANGED DURING THIS TIME, AND RECEIVING HOLY COMMUNION:

 - The Sign of Peace has been omitted temporarily.
 We have adopted a simple "wave" or "peace sign" to those around you.
 We encourage you to participate.

 - If Extraordinary Ministers of Holy Communion are needed, they will sanitize hands before receiving Communion, put masks on and sanitize hands again before receiving the ciborium, distribute the Blessed Sacrament, and sanitize hands after returning the ciborium to the altar.

 - At the time of Communion, an usher will come forward and guide you to the aisle.
 Please do not stand up, cut across pews, or get in line until an usher has shown you out.
 Follow the flow of the line.

 - Parishioners will wear masks and sanitize hands as they come forward to receive Communion.
 If you are comfortable and in charity to others, we encourage you to receive the Body of Christ on your hands.
 Be aware if you receive on the tongue the communion minister will have to sanitize their hands every time someone receives on the tongue.
 If you must receive on the tongue, please let an usher know, and we ask that you approach Holy Communion at the end of the line.